Table of contents

 They say a picture’s worth a thousand words and, when talking about strategic maps, it’s true.
 This tool is a visual representation of a strategy or an organisation, or one of the areas within it.
 It describes the measures and decisions that are to be taken to improve the company’s positioning and reach its objectives.

-, to make one you just need a page and a diagram that shows objectives and measures, then connect them to each other according to their cause and effect.
+As this video explains, to make one you just need a page and a diagram that shows objectives and measures, then connect them to each other according to their cause and effect.
 Rows are normally created for each important objective and within them, secondary targets are added into an oval shape.
 Arrows are then drawn to join these objectives to illustrate how they are interconnected.
 You can also use colours (red, green and yellow) to indicate the status of each objective.

-below shows the strategic map of a non-profit organisation.
+The example below shows the strategic map of a non-profit organisation.
 Their main objective is that their clients are satisfied, and to achieve this they also need to ensure their volunteers are satisfied.
 That their workers feel like part of the team.
 They need to work on three areas to achieve this: recruitment, training and commitment.
 Specific tasks have been assigned in each of the three areas.

 Having clear and well-presented objectives will help you reach them with greater ease.
 That’s why using a strategy map offers significant benefits.
 Here we’ve listed just a few:

 Offers readily-available relevant information to help you make better decisions.

 Communicates the department’s objectives and how they will be reached.

 Helps to identify and link the company’s internal processes.